 A.R.S. § 42-5159(A)(13)(i): (Deduction Code 695) Tangible personal property purchased by a nonprofit charitable organization that has qualified under section 501(c)(3) of the internal revenue code if the property is purchased from the parent or an affiliate organization that is located outside this state is not subject to transaction privilege tax.
-Data is not releasable on the value of this tax expenditure for FY 2019.
+Data is not releasable on the value of this tax expenditure for FY 2020.
 A.R.S. § 42-5159(A)(32): (Deduction Code 703) Motor vehicles that are removed from inventory and are provided to charitable or educational institutions or state universities or their affiliated organizations are exempt from use tax.
-Data is not releasable on the value of this tax expenditure for FY 2019.
+No data is available on the value of this exemption.

 A.R.S. § 42-5159(A)(38): (Deduction Code 705) Use tax does not apply to tangible personal property that is or directly enters into and becomes an ingredient or part of cards used as prescription plan identification cards.
-Information is not available on this in FY 2019.
+Information is not available on this in FY 2020.

 A.R.S. § 42-5159(A)(45): (Deduction Code 563) Use tax does not apply to liquefied natural gas used to fuel compressor equipment.
-Information is not available on this in FY 2019.
+Information is not available on this in FY 2020.

 A.R.S. § 42-5159(A)(46): (Deduction Code 707) Tangible personal property purchased to be incorporated or installed as part of environmental response or remediation activities under prime contracting is not subject to transaction privilege tax.
-Data is not releasable on the value of this tax expenditure for FY 2019.
+Data is not releasable on the value of this tax expenditure for FY 2020.
 A.R.S. § 42-5159(D)(2): (Deduction Code 709) The purchase price of electricity bought by a retail electric customer from a utility is not subject to use tax if the transaction was subject to tax under the utilities classification.
 No data is available on the value of this exemption.

 A.R.S. § 42-5159(G)(1), 42-5063(C)(6): (Deduction Code 710) Purchases of electricity or natural gas by a business that is principally engaged in manufacturing or smelting operations and that uses at least 51% of the electricity or natural gas in the manufacturing or smelting operations are not subject to use tax.
-Data is not releasable on the value of this tax expenditure for FY 2019.
+In FY 2020, businesses deducted an estimated \$182 million for this purpose.
+Had this been taxable, it would have generated \$9.1 million in tax.

 A.R.S. § 42-5159(G)(2), 42-5063(C)(7): (Deduction Code 783) Purchases of electricity or natural gas by a business that operates an international operations center in this state and that is certified by the Arizona Commerce Authority pursuant to section 41-1520 is not subject to use tax.
-Information is not available on this exemption for FY 2019.
+Information is not available on this exemption for FY 2020.

 A.R.S. § 42-5167: (Deduction Code 692) Sales by an out of state vendor to a Direct Pay permit holder are not subject to use tax.
-Data is not releasable on the value of this tax expenditure for FY 2019.
+Data is not releasable on the value of this tax expenditure for FY 2020.

 A.R.S. § 42-5402(B): (Deduction Code 564) The seller of a prepaid wireless telecommunications product is allowed to retain 3% of the amount of tax collected before remitting the tax to the department.
-In FY 2019, businesses deducted \$4.6 million for this purpose.
-Had this been taxable, it would have generated \$229,000 in tax.
+In FY 2020, businesses deducted \$3.9 million for this purpose.
+Had this been taxable, it would have generated \$194,599 in tax.

 A.R.S. § 42-6004(A)(11): (Deduction Code 634) Leasing real property between affiliated companies, businesses, persons or reciprocal insurers.
-In FY 2019, businesses deducted \$120 million for this purpose.
-Had this been taxable, it would have generated \$6.0 million in tax.
+In FY 2020, businesses deducted \$139 million for this purpose.
+Had this been taxable, it would have generated \$7.0 million in tax.